 All RPCVs who have satisfactorily completed their service have lifetime eligibility.
-Satisfactory completion indicates that the volunteer completed the service through one of the following:
+Satisfactory completion is indicated by one of the following:

 - Completed the full two-year tour of Peace Corps service, or the full tour minus up to 90 days if returned home on an emergency leave.

 - Granted Early Close of Service or Interrupted Service status due to circumstances beyond the volunteer's control.